 This perspective can also explain why newer and more rigorous scientific studies (debunking the sat-fat hypothesis, for example) don’t make a difference.
 It’s because the truth doesn’t matter, the bullshitter is indifferent to how things really are.
 There is a futility in trying to convince people with facts alone, if they’ve already been persuaded by bullshit.

 Frankfurt offers comparisons to humbug, bluff, the art of bullshit, and fakery.
 He also concludes that bullshit is more dangerous than lying because at least the liar knows the truth, whereas bullshit is disconnected from the truth.
 The last observation he makes in his book is that “sincerity is bullshit too.”

 Diet and health advice are not science-based, they represent an abuse of the scientific method.
 The essence of nutritional bullshit is persuasion.
 We can also see the benefits of defining our terms – rather than use ‘bullshit’ merely to disparage mainstream nutrition, the theory of bullshit gives us new insights into the relevance to nutrition.
 Of course, the relevance is not only confined to nutrition.

 Scientism: There is another definition of scientism, along the lines of an uncritical deference to science, however, that is not the definition being used in the present context.

 There’s more: There are many other forces of interest driving dietary directions, including political, institutional and commercial interests.
 Even religion, as I have described before.
 However, they are too much for this post.

-Analytic philosophy – the study of the meaning of language and words.
+Analytic philosophy – The study of the meaning of words.

 Minnesota Coronary Study: https://www.bmj.com/content/bmj/353/bmj.i1246.full.pdf